dentarg/auth0-blog/_posts/2017-10-20-sqlalchemy-orm-tutorial-for-python-developers.markdown

 [There are various implementations of the connection pool pattern available on SQLAlchemy ](http://docs.sqlalchemy.org/en/rel_1_1/core/pooling.html#api-documentation-available-pool-implementations).
 For example, creating an `Engine` through the `create_engine()` function usually generates a [QueuePool](http://docs.sqlalchemy.org/en/rel_1_1/core/pooling.html#sqlalchemy.pool.QueuePool).
 This kind of pool comes configured with some reasonable defaults, like a maximum pool size of 5 connections.

-As usually production-ready programs need to override these defaults (to fine-tune pools to their needs), most of the different implementations of connection pools provide a similar set of configuration options.
+As usual production-ready programs need to override these defaults (to fine-tune pools to their needs), most of the different implementations of connection pools provide a similar set of configuration options.
 The following list shows the most common options with their descriptions:

 - `pool_size`: Sets the number of connections that the pool will handle.
 - `max_overflow`: Specifies how many exceeding connections (relative to `pool_size`) the pool supports.